bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

   - **Parameter Types**: Use simple types (`String`, `boolean`, `int`, `long`) or types that have an existing `ValueInterpreter` in the `cli-module` (e.g., `X509Certificate`, `File`, `URL`, `Date`).
   - **Avoid Collections**: Picocli mapping works best with individual values or arrays.
 Avoid `Collection` or `Map` in signatures intended for CLI use.
 Provide overloads if necessary.
   - **Javadoc**: Provide complete Javadoc for all new methods and parameters.
 The CLI module uses this to generate help text.
   - **Annotations**: Use `@Cli.ExcludeApi` for methods that should not be exposed to the CLI (e.g., those taking complex Java-only objects).
 Use `@Cli.OptionNameOverride` if the method name isn't ideal for a CLI flag.
+Use `@Cli.Optional` on parameters that may be omitted from the CLI; keep JetBrains `@Nullable` for Java/API nullability only.

 ## 3. Core Implementation (`simple-java-mail`)